Plan girls’ bedroom ideas and decor they adore, great storage, and adaptability as they age will all be on the agenda.

 Choosing an earthier tone will help keep it contemporary, like the color paired beautifully in this room with clean white furnishings and brown-pink textiles.

-Judy Smith, Color Consultant at Crown emphasises that blue is not just for bedroom ideas for boys: ‘Blue is another favourite for all kids’ bedrooms – not just boys!’ says Judy Smith, Color Consultant at Crown.
+Judy Smith, color consultant at Crown (opens in new tab), agrees.
+‘Blue is another favorite for all kids’ bedrooms – not just boys,’ she says.
 ‘Beautifully calming, soft and fresh, it can look fun and youthful in a girl’s bedroom.’

 For this young girl's bedroom decor, interior designer Alexis Hughes used blue as a base and warmed it by weaving red through carefully chosen prints.
 'We selected a Phillip Jefferies turquoise blue grasscloth and made it more interesting by adding a sophisticated but super fun Christopher Farr cloth floral pattern, called Carnival, with pops of coral.'